LaurentAjdnik/mcproxy/README.md

     server1 <--> client2
 ```

-A MCProxy can connect to multiple servers:
+An MCProxy can connect to multiple servers:

 ```mermaid
 flowchart LR